 The School of Ecouen

-We invite you to visit the showroom of the Ecouen City Hall.
+We invite you to visit the art gallery located at the Ecouen town hall.

 The originality of genre painting was to show scenes of the daily life of small people and humble peasants.
 As this type of painting became fashionable, particularly in the United States, many Anglo-Saxon painters came to Ecouen to be taught by Pierre Edouard Frère, forming the Ecouen School.

 The term « colony » applies to painters with a focus other than genre painting.
 However, they were intimately involved with and influenced by the artists of the Ecouen School.

 Luigi Chialiva (1841-1914) is shown on the right hand side of this picture